Great Beginners Course

 Affiliate Secrets 2.0 is best for people who don’t want to get into the nitty-gritty of creating a website and ranking on Google.
-If you want to learn how to use Google Adwords, Facebook Ads, or be a YouTube affiliate, with the help of affiliate funnels, this course is for you.
+If you want to learn how to use Google Adwords, Facebook Ads, or be a YouTube affiliate, this course is for you with the help of affiliate funnels.

-- Focuses on creating an email list, so you’re less reliant on Google, YouTube, and other traffic sources
+- Focuses on creating a high-quality email list, so you’re less reliant on Google, YouTube, and other traffic methods

 - Great tips and tricks for ranking on YouTube

-- One of the few courses that teach how to do Google Ads well
+- One of the few affiliate marketing courses that teach how to do Google AdWords well

-- Google Ads requires a monthly ad budget
+- Google AdWords requires a monthly ad budget

 - Multiple traffic channels can lead to shiny object syndrome if you’re not careful